-I'm a researcher specialising in information visualisation.
+I'm a data journalist and researcher specialising in information visualisation.

 I find facts and data, digest them and build them into compelling stories.
 Then I work with designers to produce infographics, data visualisations and other forms of information design.